d-kozak/enticing/documentation/response_format.md

 Disadvantages
-* It requires more processing on the backend.
+* It requires more processing in the backend.

 ## Plain text
-This format should be used in situations when only a simple answer from a single index is needed.
+This format only returns the text from the default index as a single string without any metadata.
+It is meant to be used in situations when only a simple answer from a single index is needed.
 In such case using the new annotated text has unnecessary overhead.
-This format only returns the text from the default index without any metadata.